 In addition to becoming the home stage for OSU’s outstanding Department of Music, The McKnight Center will host traveling Broadway productions, operas, ballets, choruses, symphonies and more.
 A traditional season could include classical music productions, a regular pop series, an Oklahoma musicians’ spotlight and more.

-Leaders envision partnering with top orchestras and other professional musical institutions across the country to create once-in-a-lifetime entertainment and masterclass opportunities for students.
-OSU is currently working to secure its first performing arts partnership with an internationally known philharmonic, made possible by the McKnight Center fund.
+The McKnight Center is partnering with top orchestras and other professional music institutions across the country to create once-in-a-lifetime entertainment and masterclass opportunities .
+Partnerships, including the 2019 artistic residency program with the New York Philharmonic, are made possible by The McKnight Center’s donor-funded programming endowment.

 Oklahoma is home to a magnitude of musical superstars.
 The McKnight Center will celebrate the impressive musical talent from Oklahoma with a special series of programs and performances showcasing artists and music from the state.